Seeker of Legends Preview

 “Yes?”
 Dominus called out.

-“Are you all right, your Grace?” a voice called out from beyond his bedroom door.
+“Are you all right, your Grace?” a voice inquired from beyond his bedroom door.
 It was Farkus, his loyal servant.

 “Quite alright,” Dominus replied.
 “Come in,” he added.